BenTeardrop/roller-blog/README.md

-the list of blog posts with a default image with 3 different type of skates here
+the list of blog posts with a default image with 3 different type of skates here features the post title, the post time and date as well as a featured photo that could be chosen by the user*
 ![blog section]()
 ![inline skates](https://pyxis.nymag.com/v1/imgs/d74/27b/7702abdc8a039a96b13eec053c1afca3fc-bic-rollerblades.jpg)

 you also have featured in the blog posts the amount of thumbs up people left

+and a site pagination set to 5 posts per page to keep it clean and clear

 ### blog post detail

 ![post detail page]()

-each blog post is a link to the post detail page where you can read more about the post, like it with a thumbs up and commment on it as well.
+each blog post is a link to the post detail page where you can read more about the post, like it with a thumbs up and commment on it as well. the user need to be signed in to comment and the comment need to be approved by admin first.

 ### the comment section